cloud-bulldozer/benchmark-operator/docs/kube-burner.md

   - 1 deployment holding a client application for the previous database
   - 1 service pointing to the postgresl database

 - **max-namespaces**: This workload is a cluster limits focused test which creates maximum possible namespaces across the cluster.
-This is a namespaced workload, meaning that kube-burner **will createas many namespaces with these objects as the configured job_iterations**.
-Each namespace will be populated with the following objects.:
+This is a namespaced workload, meaning that kube-burner **will create as many namespaces with these objects as the configured job_iterations**.
   - 1 deployment holding a postgresql database
   - 1 deployment holding a client application for the previous database
   - 1 service pointing to the postgresl database

-- **max-services**: This workload is a cluster limits focused test which creates maximum possible services per each namespace.
-Each namespace will be populated with the following objects.:
+- **max-services**: This workload is a cluster limits focused test which creates maximum possible services per namespace.
+It **will create a single namespace, each iteration of this workload will populate that namespace with these objects:**
-  - 1 simple application deployment (hello-openshift).
+  - 1 simple application deployment (hello-openshift)
-  - 1 service pointing to the previous deployment.
+  - 1 service pointing to the previous deployment

 The workload type is specified by the parameter `workload` from the `args` object of the configuration.
 Each workload supports several configuration parameters, detailed in the [configuration section](#configuration)